Interactive kiosk: Kiosk industry segments

 The kiosk industry is divided into four segments: kiosk enclosures, kiosk software (application and remote monitoring), components, service, and installation.
 Kiosk software provides the application for the users.
 A patient check-in or bill payment application are good templates.
-The software can also lock down your operating system (be it Apple, Windows, Android, or Linux or ChromeOS) to restrict access and/or functionality of a kiosk hardware device.
+The software can also lock down the operating system (be it Apple, Windows, Android, or Linux or ChromeOS) to restrict access and/or functionality of a kiosk hardware device.
 USB devices and exposed external ports present security risks for example.

-Temperature Kiosks
+Temperature kiosks

 Temperature kiosks began with the COVID-19 outbreak.
 They typically require no interaction except for the user to approach the terminal.
 A thermal imaging camera or a thermopile temperature sensor is typically used in conjunction with a camera to measure surface temperature (usually the forehead).
 Thermal imaging systems can drill down to the inner canthus which yields a more representative temperature.
-As of 2020 August, temperature kiosks are still relatively unregulated by the FDA.
+As of August 2020, temperature kiosks are still relatively unregulated by the FDA.

-Smart City Kiosks
+Smart City kiosks

-The project in NYC pretty much lays out smart city kiosks.
-They are typically outdoor, larger than 42" and often two-sided.
-The idea is to provide internet access on the street which means applications like Wayfinding or tie-ins to transportation systems come integrated.
+The project in New York City lays out smart city kiosks.
+They are typically outdoor, larger than 42", and often two-sided.
+The idea is to provide Internet access on the street which means applications like Wayfinding or tie-ins to transportation systems come integrated.

 Kiosk manufacturing industry

-Historically electronic kiosks though are standalone enclosures that accept user input, integrate many devices, include a software GUI application, and remote monitoring, and are deployed widely across all industry verticals.
-This is considered "Kiosk Hardware" within the kiosk industry.
+Historically, electronic kiosks though are stand-alone enclosures that accept user input, integrate many devices, include a software GUI application, and remote monitoring, and are deployed widely across all industry verticals.
+This is considered "kiosk hardware" within the kiosk industry.

-POS-related "kiosks" are "lane busting" check-outs such as seen at large retailers like Home Depot and Kroger.
+POS-related "kiosks" are "lane busting" check-outs, such as seen at large retailers, like Home Depot and Kroger.

 Simple touchscreen terminals or panel-pcs are another segment and enjoy most of their footprint in POS retail applications and typically facing the employee.
 Terminals include NCR Advantage (740x terminal) and the IBM Anyplace computer terminal.
 These units are considered "kiosks" only in functionality delivered and typically only incorporate touchscreen, bar code scanner, and/or magnetic stripe reader.

 Market segments for kiosks and self-service terminal manufacturers include photo kiosks, government, airlines, internet, music, retail loyalty, HR, and financial services, just to name some.